 It’s not easy to work with a loner, let alone working with a non- team player.
 Hell, half of my amateur career I have been a non-team player and I assure you it was worse than working with Donald Trump or Kim Jong Un.
-People around me and beside me were always tempted to shun me up for not chipping in when I should have (You can find my post on the loaner right here).
+People around me and beside me were always tempted to shun me up for not chipping in when I should have (you can find my diary on a loner right here).
 But would that have made a difference, that is shunning out a person without actually trying to look into the heart of a matter?

 I’ll rather say in team work if you shun up a person then you are no better than a non-team player.
 Infact, you worst off than that loner.
 Why?